LinkedEarth/PyleoTUPS/docs/contribution_guide.rst

 Documentation
 =============

-About the PyTUPS documentation
+About the PyleoTUPS documentation
 """""""""""""""""""""""""""""""""
-PyTUPS's documentation is built automatically from the function and class docstrings, via `Sphinx <https://www.sphinx-doc.org/en/master/>`_ and pushed automatically to  `Read The Docs <https://readthedocs.org>`_.
+PyleoTUPS's documentation is built automatically from the function and class docstrings, via `Sphinx <https://www.sphinx-doc.org/en/master/>`_ and pushed automatically to  `Read The Docs <https://readthedocs.org>`_.
 It is therefore especially important for your code to include a docstring, and to modify the docstrings of the functions/classes you modified to make sure the documentation is current.

-Updating a PyTUPS docstring
+Updating a PyleoTUPS docstring
 """"""""""""""""""""""""""""""
 You may use existing docstrings as examples.
 A good docstring explains: